reenboog/qwasm/readme.md

 h_item = h(h_column + item_salt + revocation_token(latest_id))

-bad since requires a new token for everybody, when someone is revoked, plus works bad if a user is revoked one of his several shares
+bad since requires a new token for everybody, when someone is revoked, plus works bad if a user is revoked just one of his several shares

 tables
 	table_users